markerenberg/Toxic-Comment-Classification/README.md

 ### Word Embedding Features
 I also experimented a lot with features derived from word embeddings.
 Initially, I trained FastText and Word2Vec models from scratch on the corpus, and used a TF-IDF weighted average of the word vectors for each document to compile a document vector.

-After finding that these results did not perform better than the base TF-IDF features, I also trained a Doc2Vec model from scratch on the corpus, and used both weighted and non-weighted averages of vectores to create a document vector.
+After finding that these results did not perform better than the base TF-IDF features, I also trained a Doc2Vec model from scratch on the corpus, and used both weighted and non-weighted averages of vectors to create a document vector.
 Unfortunately, these features also did not prove to be better than the base features, and lead to overfitting of the model.

 ## Dealing with Class Imbalance
 In this competition, there was a severe class imbalance in the number of positive labels vs negative labels.